Reading Roman Coins Inscriptions: The Basic

 statesman, battle annor to signify his leadership or both as in this example.

-2) Inscriptions on The Reverse
+2) The Reverse

 The reverses of Roman coins depict events and issues of some bearing at the time of striking.
 These often include religious messages, the commemoration of a successful battle, the deification of a previous emperor, or simply political propaganda.